slorber/docusaurus-mdx-checker/__tests__/__fixtures__/sites/react-native-v2/website/versioned_docs/version-0.71/pushnotificationios.md

 - `notification` : Fired when a remote notification is received.
 The handler will be invoked with an instance of `PushNotificationIOS`.
 - `localNotification` : Fired when a local notification is received.
 The handler will be invoked with an instance of `PushNotificationIOS`.
 - `register`: Fired when the user registers for remote notifications.
 The handler will be invoked with a hex string representing the deviceToken.
 - `registrationError`: Fired when the user fails to register for remote notifications.
 Typically occurs when APNS is having issues, or the device is a simulator.
-The handler will be invoked with `{message: string, code: number, details: any}`.
+The handler will be invoked with {message: string, code: number, details: any}.

 ---